 Replacing a legacy student information system is complex and expensive.
 The strategies described here offer the potential to eliminate many of the weaknesses of the legacy SIS at a fraction of the cost of system replacement.

-Michael Berman is the Chief Information Officer for the California State University system, providing enterprise services and strategic coordination for the 23 campuses of the CSU.
-He recently served as CSU's first Chief Innovation Officer, leading the effort to promote innovation across the CSU campuses, an effort he continues to support in his CIO role.
+Until June 2022, Michael was the Chief Information Officer for the California State University system, providing enterprise services and strategic coordination for the 23 campuses of the CSU.
+He previously served as CSU's first Chief Innovation Officer, leading the effort to promote innovation across the CSU campuses, an effort he continues to support in his CIO role.
 For eight years he was VP and CIO at Cal State Channel Islands, and has been the senior technology administrator at three other universities.
-Michael is on the Board of Directors for EDUCAUSE through October, 2020.
-He is a Director of CENIC, which operates the California Research and Education Network that serves universities, colleges, K-12 districts, and libraries across the state.
+Michael was on the Board of Directors for EDUCAUSE in 2019-2020.
+He was a Director and Chair of the Board of CENIC, which operates the California Research and Education Network that serves universities, colleges, K-12 districts, and libraries across the state.
 Michael was a member of the Board of Trustees of NMC and participated in the advisory committee for the NMC Horizon Reports on Higher Education for several years.
 He was the cofounder in 2010 of EduSoCal, a regional conference that brought together more than 200 participants annually.
 He holds a Ph.D. in Computer Science from Rutgers University, and he has been a faculty member, a software developer, a systems administrator and a textbook author.

 Advances in cloud computing allow almost unlimited access to high-end computing resources for researchers at every type of institution, creating a more level playing field for experimentation than has ever existed before.

 Is the CIO position the pinnacle of a technology career—or a powerless position?
 Five CIOs tell us why they think they have the best job on campus.